 The Commissioner serves as registrar in order to oversee and monitor the lobbyist registry.

 Lobbyists are responsible for entering their information into the registry.
-There was a 90-day grace period for lobbyists to learn and adhere to the new registration and reporting requirements.
-The last day to register for 2020 activities is January 13, 2021.
+The last day to register for 2021 activities was February 28, 2022.

 Yukon's Conflict of Interest Commissioner